 HIGH-EFFICACY LAMPS/ LIGHTING.
-Compact fluorescent lamps, or lamps with a minimum efficacy of:
+Compact fluorescent lamps, T-8 or smaller diameter linear fluorescent lamps, or lamps with a minimum efficacy of:

 - 1. 60 lumens per watt for lamps over 40 watts; - 2.
 50 lumens per watt for lamps over 15 watts to 40 watts; and - 3.
 40 lumens per watt for lamps 15 watts or less.
 HISTORIC BUILDING.
 Any building or structure that is one or more of the following: - 1.
-Listed, or certified as eligible for listing by the State Historic Preservation Officer or the Keeper of the National Register of Historic Places, in the National Register of Historic Places. - 2.
-Designated as historic under an applicable state or local law. - +3.
+Listed, or certified as eligible for listing by the State Historic Preservation Officer or the Keeper of the National Register of Historic Places, in the National Register of Historic Places. - Designated as historic under an applicable state or local law. - 3.
 Certified as a contributing resource within a National Register-listed, state-designated or locally designated historic district